An L-DEIM Induced High Order Tensor Interpolatory Decomposition: Randomization for hybrid decomposition

+2em This subsection develops the randomized algorithms for computing the hybrid CUR-type decomposition of the form (\ref{hybrid decomposition}).

+2em The essence of the hybrid decomposition is that we retain the fibers of the original tensor in only one mode, or in more, but not all modes.
+Specifically, as in (\ref{hybrid decomposition}), the fibers from the first $t$ modes are preserved in matrices $\{C_i\}_{i=1}^t$, which are the representative of the mode-$i$ unfolding matrices $X_{(i)}$, and matrices $\{U_j\}_{j=t+1}^d$ which contain first $r_j$ left singular vectors of $X_{(j)}$ are chosen to minimize the approximation error.
+We summarize the hybrid approach in Algorithm \ref{Al-hybrid} for the case that only the first mode of the original fibers is preserved.
+Alternatively, we may opt to extract fibers from multiple modes, while noting that the reduction in the number of preserved original fibers correlates with an increase in the resulting error.

+2em In Algorithm \ref{Al-hybrid}, the factor matrix $C$ is derived by performing PQR to the mode-$1$ unfolding, while other sampling techniques, such as the RRQR, DEIM and L-DEIM can also be employed.
+Nevertheless, the precise computation of the PQR or the singular matrices of $X_{(n)}$ can be excessively costly, thereby posing a challenge for large-scale applications.
+Here we adopt random sampling techniques to tackle this difficulty.
+Given matrix $X\in\mathbb{R}^{m\times n}$ with $n\ge m$, the randomized algorithm in \cite{martinsson2011ACHArandomized} yields an approximate interpolatory decomposition with the error bound

-2em Analysis results including the computational costs and numerical examples illustrate that the two randomized algorithms in \cite{ACHA2011Martinsson} accelerate the approximation of matrices via constructing approximations to the SVD and the ID.
-We present our randomized approach in Algorithm 2, where we exploit the randomization techniques in \cite{ACHA2011Martinsson} to accelerate the process of the SVD and the ID to each mode unfolding, providing an approximation $\hat{\mathcal{A}}$ in a hybrid CUR-type Tucker format for a given tensor $\mathcal{A}$ such that $\hat{\mathcal{A}} =\mathcal{G}\times_1 C_1\cdots \times_t C_t \times_{t+1}U_{t+1}\cdots\times_d U_d.$
+with probability not less than $\chi$, where $\chi$, $\beta$ and $\gamma$ are defined as in (\ref{Err bound for the randSVD}) and (\ref{Pro for the RandSVD}).
+Computational complexity analysis and numerical examples illustrate this method can accelerate the approximation of matrices significantly.
+We present our approach in Algorithm \ref{Al-R-hybrid-PQR}, where we exploit the randomization techniques to accelerate the process of the SVD and the interpolatory decomposition to each mode unfolding, providing an approximation $\widehat{\mathcal{X}}$ in a hybrid CUR-type Tucker format for a given tensor $\mathcal{X}$ such that

+The following theorem quantifies the error of the approximate hybrid CUR-type Tucker decomposition produced by Algorithm \ref{Al-R-hybrid-PQR}.